 - Legacy Protein Grouping

-Scaffold 4 includes the option of applying a method of grouping proteins called Shared Peptide Grouping.
-Previous versions of Scaffold instead use a different grouping algorithm referred to as the Legacy Protein Grouping.
+Scaffold includes the option of applying a method of grouping proteins called Shared Peptide Grouping.
+Previous versions of Scaffold, prior to version 4, instead used a different grouping algorithm referred to as the Legacy Protein Grouping.

 The protein grouping option is selected during file loading by checking Use Protein Cluster Analysis in the Load and Analyze page of Scaffold's Load data Wizard.
 Choosing this option enables the application of both Shared Peptide Grouping and Protein Cluster Analysis.